Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Application: 118th U.S. House of Representatives

 \subsection{Data and Context}

 We apply Euclidean LSIRM to roll-call votes from the 118th U.S. House, obtained from Voteview \citep{voteview2025}.
 Following standard practice, we excluded lopsided votes (overwhelming majorities) that provide little ideological information, yielding 1,225 informative roll-calls across 451 unique legislators (accounting for vacancies and replacements).
 This chamber provides a stringent test: extreme partisan polarization (the most conservative Democrat remains left of the most moderate Republican) yet well-documented intra-party factions—the progressive ``Squad'' (approximately 8 members) among Democrats and the House Freedom Caucus (approximately 22 members) among Republicans.
 These factions, though numerically small, exert disproportionate influence on leadership contests and agenda setting, making their accurate identification substantively important.
-The question is whether metric properties enable differentiation of these factions where non-metric methods collapse them into party blobs.
-MCMC diagnostics (trace plots for $\gamma$, bill positions, and legislator positions) in the supplementary material show well-mixed, stationary chains, confirming that the posterior embeddings analyzed below are based on converged samples.
+We ran five independent MCMC chains and assessed convergence using overlaid trace plots and scale reduction diagnostics (see Supplementary Materials, Section 2.1), which indicate satisfactory mixing and stationarity.
+As the latent space is invariant to rigid transformations, coordinates are not directly comparable across chains; visualizations therefore use posterior means from the first converged chain.